 Robin Gale-Baker, from Sustainable Macleod, discusses growing medlars.
 This is one of a series of articles she has written about growing fruit trees (see right hand sidebar).
-She has also written a number of articles about growing vegetables and general growing techniques.
+She has also written a number of articles about growing various vegetables, growing various herbs and general growing techniques.

 In my garden, a fruit tree needs to serve several purposes and our combined total of 40 fruit trees need together to meet a range of criteria.
 These include giving us fruit year round, beautiful flowers and autumn colour.
 The medlar is one of our favourite trees because it gives us winter fruit, late summer cream flowers tinged with pink, and autumnal leaves that range from gold to orange to deep red and last through to the end of June.

 The medlar is a lesser known fruit tree and not often grown (although there are some spectacular trees in old gardens).
 It bears fruit that most people do not recognise.
 They are about the size and shape of a rounded crab apple with a calyxed bottom.
 Unripened, the fruit is green and moves through orangey colours to a deep russet to brown.
 In contrast to what many books say, I don’t find this unappealing.
 The fruit tastes like a tangy apple sauce and has the texture of thickened sauce that is deep brown in colour.
 To the uninitiated eye it may look like the ripe flesh has rotted but it is this over-ripeness that gives medlar its distinct taste.
-The process is called ‘bletting’.
-Bletting means that the fruit has fermented beyond ripeness and this is a very different process to rotting.
+The process is called ‘bletting’, where ‘bletting’ means that the fruit has fermented beyond ripeness.
+This is a very different process to rotting.
 Other fruits that blet include persimmon and quince.